Drive Me Crazy

-Drive Me Crazy is a 1999 American teen romantic comedy film based on the novel How I Created My Perfect Prom Date by Todd Strasser.
+Drive Me Crazy is a 1999 American teen romantic comedy film directed by John Schultz from a screenplay by Rob Thomas based on the novel How I Created My Perfect Prom Date by Todd Strasser, starring Melissa Joan Hart and Adrian Grenier.
 Originally entitled Next to You, the film's title was changed to Drive Me Crazy after one of the songs from its soundtrack, "(You Drive Me) Crazy" by Britney Spears.

-The film, despite mixed reviews, with criticism aimed at its unoriginal plot, grossed $22.6m worldwide, against an $8 million budget, making it a moderate box office success.
-The soundtrack featured The Donnas, who also appeared in the film.
+Drive Me Crazy was released by 20th Century Fox on October 1, 1999.
+The film received mixed reviews and grossed $22.6 million worldwide against an $8.5 million budget.

 Plot

 Nicole Maris, part of her high school's in-crowd, and Chase Hammond, a rebellious prankster bored with the status quo, grew up as next door neighbors and were childhood best friends.
 However, in junior high their opposing interests and the death of Chase's mother from cancer drove them apart.

 During their senior year, Nicole dedicates much of her time into planning their high school's centennial dance, which she expects to go to with popular basketball player Brad Seldon.
 However, he falls in love with Kathy, a cheerleader from a rival school, and asks her to the dance instead of Nicole.
 Chase is dating Dulcie, a girl who ultimately leaves him for college student Joshua after Chase refuses to attend an animal rights protest with her.

 One night, Nicole calls Chase and asks him to the dance, suggesting that they pretend to date to make Brad and Dulcie jealous.
 He agrees to her scheme and to have an easy out clause in the relationship, so it can end at any time with no hard feelings.

 Nicole gives Chase a makeover to blend in with her preppy group, introducing him to social events where he befriends popular kids, realizing that he has more in common with them than he thought.
 Despite insisting to his old friends, Dave Ednasi and Ray Neeley, that it is all a scam and that he has not changed, they can clearly see the transformation.
 Dave especially resents that Chase has successfully been accepted by the in-crowd where his own attempts constantly fail.

-While Chase does all the activities Nicole asks him, he eventually points out that everything that they have done is for her benefit.
+While Chase does the first two activities Nicole asks of him, he points out that everything that they have done is for her benefit.
 She agrees to do whatever he wants and they go to a club he used to frequent with Dulcie, where Nicole begins bonding with his friends.
 When Chase has a run in with Dulcie and Joshua, Nicole comes to his aid and kisses him, making Dulcie jealous.
-At school a few days later, Nicole talks to Dulce about Chase, and how his mom died, leading him to be involved in some of the activities he is.
+Nicole and Chase continue their ruse and really start liking each other but don't admit their feelings.
+Dulcie asks Nicole about Chase and she shares an enlightening detail from his past and afterward Dulcie starts being nice to Chase again.